-Chris Collins joined the Western Carolina coaching staff as a Defensive Assistant prior to the spring drills in 2011 after spending the previous year as a student assistant during the 2010 season.
-He has worked primarily with the linebackers, a position he played for the Catamounts during his collegiate career, and under new head coach Mark Speir will assist with the defensive secondary.
+Collins originally joined the Western Carolina coaching staff as a Defensive Assistant prior to the spring drills in 2011 after spending the previous year as a student assistant.
+He initially worked with the linebackers and the secondary, positions which he played for the Catamounts during his collegiate career.
+During his time, Collins worked with all-conference linebacker selection, Rock Williams.

-Collins, a four-year letterwinner, closed his careeer by being named All-Southern Conference by the voting members of the SoCon Sports Media Association (SCSMA) as a senior after tallying a career-high 109 tackles including 63 solo stops.
+Originally from High Point, N.C., Collins closed his WCU playing career by being named All-Southern Conference by the voting members of the SoCon Sports Media Association (SCSMA) as a senior after tallying a career-high 109 tackles including 63 solo stops.
 He added 12.5 tackles for loss playing the "hybrid" linebacker position in WCU's 4-2-5 scheme.

-Through 44 career games, the High Point, N.C., native finished with 303 career hits including 166 solo tackles and 19 tackles for a combined 93 yards in losses.
-A ball-hawk, Collins finished with nine forced fumbles with a SoCon-leading six coming during his junior season.
+Through 44 career games, Collins finished with 303 career hits including 166 solo tackles and 19 tackles for a combined 93 yards in losses.
+A ball-hawk, he closed his career with nine forced fumbles with a SoCon-leading six coming during his junior season.
 He was also credited with five pass break-ups.

 A three-time selection to the SoCon's academic honor roll and a 2007 Fall Academic All-SoCon team honoree, Collins is a 2010 graduate of Western Carolina University with a B.S. in construction management with a minor in business administration.
 He is engaged to Ms. Kiara Crutchfield of Charlotte, N.C.